sjg20/u-boot/doc/develop/bootstd.rst

 in a valid bootflow, whether to iterate through just a single bootdev, etc.

 Then the ordering of bootdevs is determined, by `setup_bootdev_order()`.
-By default, the bootdevs are used in their sequence order, as determined by the `/aliases` node, or failing that their order in the devicetree.
-But if there is a `bootdev-order` property in the bootstd node, then this is used instead.
+By default, the bootdevs are used in the order specified by the `boot_targets` environment variable.
+If that is missing then their sequence order is used, as determined by the `/aliases` node, or failing that their order in the devicetree.
+For BOOTSTD_FULL, if there is a `bootdev-order` property in the bootstd node, then this is used as a final fallback.
 In any case, the iterator ends up with a `dev_order` array containing the bootdevs that are going to be used, with `num_devs` set to the number of bootdevs and `cur_dev` starting at 0.

 Next, the ordering of bootdevs is determined, by `setup_bootmeth_order()`.
 By default the ordering is again by sequence number, i.e. the `/aliases` node, or